SuperMax Roll-Down Hurricane Shutters

 What Homeowners Are Saying About SuperMax

-Real feedback from Florida homeowners who chose an Essential Building–oriented shutter that’s stronger than standard systems—and, in many cases, actually cost less than the “basic” quotes they received.
+Real feedback from Florida homeowners who chose Essential Building–oriented protection — and in many cases paid less than the “basic” shutter quotes they received.

-“We thought the ‘hospital-level’ system would be out of reach on a fixed income.
-Our SuperMax quote actually came in below two bids for standard shutters, and the protection level is in a different league.”
+“We thought the ‘hospital-level’ system would be out of reach.
+Our SuperMax quote actually came in below two bids for standard shutters.”

 — Carol M., 68,

 “After Ian, we wanted something that would let us stay put without feeling reckless.
-SuperMax is rated stronger than what the neighbors have, and it still ended up cheaper than the builder’s ‘upgrade’ package.”
+SuperMax is rated stronger than what the neighbors have.”

 — Daniel & Joyce R., 72 & 70,

 “We downsized to simplify life, not to spend every storm season worrying about glass.
-Knowing our shutters were tested like essential facilities—but priced below some ‘regular’ systems—gave us room in the budget for the grandkids’ visits.”
+SuperMax gave us room in the budget for family visits.”

 — Linda S., 66,

 “We compared three companies.
-The ‘standard’ shutter option was actually more expensive once we added what we needed.
-SuperMax gave us essential-building style strength and still came in lower overall.”
+The ‘standard’ option was more expensive once we added what we needed.
+SuperMax came in lower overall.”

 — Robert T., 73,